Use case #0001

 Why trigger-based campaigns outperform scheduled campaigns — structurally, not circumstantially

 A scheduled campaign sends a message on a date the institution chose.
-A triggered campaign sends a message on the date the borrower's own behaviour or lifecycle event creates.
+A triggered campaign sends a message on the date the borrower's own behavior or lifecycle event creates.
 The difference is not marginal — it is the difference between an interruption and a response.
-When a borrower's NACH bounces at 2 PM on a Tuesday, they are already thinking about that missed payment.
-A triggered bounce notification that arrives at 2:08 PM with a UPI link and a clear explanation is a response to what just happened.
-A scheduled monthly newsletter that happens to mention EMI payments arriving on Friday does not respond to anything — it is an interruption that competes with everything else in the borrower's inbox.
+When a borrower's ACH bounces at 2 PM on a Tuesday, they are already thinking about that missed payment.
+A triggered bounce notification that arrives at 2:08 PM with a ACH / Zelle link and a clear explanation is a response to what just happened.
+A scheduled monthly newsletter that happens to mention monthly payment payments arriving on Friday does not respond to anything — it is an interruption that competes with everything else in the borrower's inbox.

 The structural advantage of trigger-based campaigns is that open rates are 2 to 4 times higher for triggered messages than for scheduled campaigns, because the borrower's mental context is already engaged with the event that triggered the message.
 An anniversary email that arrives within hours of the 12-month mark is welcomed.
 The same email arriving two weeks later, scheduled to a Monday batch, is noise.